oracle-livelabs/database/kubernetes-for-oracledbas/generate-kubeconfig/generate-kubeconfig.md

 This lab assumes you have:

 * An accessible Oracle Kubernetes Engine Cluster provisioned

+## Kubeconfig File

+The Kubernetes command-line tool, `kubectl`, relies on the Kubeconfig file for logging in and working with Kubernetes clusters.
+It holds important details like cluster info, login methods, and user credentials.

 ## Task 1: Create the Kubeconfig file